EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   ```

   will return all application entries with a discipline related to chemistry and
-  which have been bookmarked by the user with id `123`
+  which have been bookmarked by the user with ID `123`

 ### Bookmarked Application Entry